salihkavaf/RemoteDispatcher/README.md

 RemoteDispatcher also supports private repositories.
 However, to use this feature, the tool requires an environment variable called `SALIH_RD_TOKEN`, which should contain a personal access token that has the workflow scope defined.

 ### Example
-This file contains the client payload data to sent along with the trigger request.

 **repo_dispatch_test.yml**
 ```yml